syl20bnr/spacemacs-elpa-mirror/melpa/flycheck-swift3-readme.txt

 Features:

 - Apple swift-mode.el support
-- Apple Swift 3.1 support
+- Apple Swift 4 support
-  If you use the toolchain option, you can use Swift 2.x.
+  If you use the toolchain option, you can use the old version of Swift.
 - The `xcrun' command support (only on macOS)

 Usage: